softcite/software-mentions/doc/annotation_schema.md

     }]
 }]
 ```

-In case of a response to an XML document or a text fragment, coordinates in general are not present.

 `mentionContextAttributes` and `documentContextAttributes` follow the same scheme and provide information about the mentioned software in term of usage, creation and sharing based on the different software mention contexts in the document.
 Mentioned software are characterized with the following attributes: